 It’s important to note that the study’s authors focused on mean averages in their data interpretation.
 In analyzing the raw data of this latest, greatest NMN clinical trial, it became clear to the Wonderfeel team that an interpretation based on the median is warranted.
 Let’s get to it.

 The trial’s parameters.

-First, let’s reiterate that this was an excellent trial – it was highly controlled and met the most current international standards.
+First, let’s reiterate that this was an excellent NMN clinical trial – it was highly controlled and met the most current international standards for a study on humans.
 Eighty subjects in the study were divided into four dosing groups of placebo, 300 mg, 600 mg, and 900 mg.
 Researchers evaluated three specific markers in study participants at the beginning and conclusion of the 60-day trial: